pascalrie/prompt-writing-app/README.md

 ## Prompt Writing App - Work in progress

 ### TODOs

+- implement random prompt "homepage" to create a quick note, based on random prompt
 - fix color-selection in easyadmin, in adjusting tags
 - remove ddev configuration to use docker
 - implement validity checks in every service-class